Private Pilot Licence (Aeroplane) - PPL (A) (9)

 Passing the Theoretical Exams

 Passing the theoretical Exams is pre-requisite for both the PPL and LAPL licences.
 There are nine exams to be passed and these are of multiple choice format.
 All exams can be taken at Almat flying academy which our in house examiner.
 Our theory school offers 1-2-1 training to help prepare you for them.
-We also run intensive training courses throughout the year.
+We also run intensive 5 day ground school courses throughout the year.
 These are open to all including non-members.

 Getting the Practical Experience

 Flying lessons provide the hours of flight experience needed to be eligible for a pilot licence skills test.
 Those interested in flying can take one of our range of trial lessons or pilot experience days.
 To take regular flying lessons with us you will need to become a member and get access to all the benefits of membership.